GaaferMohsenGouda/Web-Scraping-python/README.md

 Web Scraping Task

-Below is the Python script for completing all the steps described in your Web Scraping Task.
+A Python script for completing all the steps described in your Web Scraping Task.
 It uses BeautifulSoup for HTML parsing and the requests library to fetch the webpage content.
 Output Files: